Surgery for bladder cancer

 Surgery is typically the first treatment option for early-stage bladder cancers because tumors have likely not spread to other areas of the body.

 We may perform surgery for bladder cancers that have recurred or metastasized.
-For some patients, a bladder-preserving approach may be the best option.
+For some patients, a bladder-preserving approach may be the recommended option.
 For others, removal of the entire bladder may reduce the risk of a subsequent cancer.
-Your doctor will discuss all of your treatment options, so that you can make the best decision for your care.
-Our surgical oncology experts are experienced in a variety of procedures and we proactively manage the side effects of bladder cancer surgery.
+Your doctor will discuss your treatment options with you to help you make more informed decisions about your care.
+Our surgical oncology experts are experienced in a variety of procedures, and we proactively manage the side effects of bladder cancer surgery.

 Depending on the stage of the disease, your doctor may recommend one or more of the following bladder cancer surgical procedures.

 - Transurethral resection: This procedure, also called “transurethral resection of the bladder tumor,” is common for early-stage bladder cancers, or those confined to the superficial layer of the bladder wall.
 This bladder cancer surgery is performed by passing an instrument through the urethra, which avoids cutting through the abdomen.
 The surgical instrument used for this operation is called a resectoscope.
 A wire loop at one end of the resectoscope is used to remove abnormal tissues or tumors.